brandontlocke/neatline-msudh-workshop/readme.md

 ### Adding records to Neatline Exhibits
 In Neatline, an exhibit is a single canvas (usually a map) that you can add images, texts, timelines, or illustrations to.

 All content (images, text, etc.) added to the exhibit must be added as a 'Record'.
-Records can be tied to a map (as a point, a shape, or a line), a timeline, or both.
+Records can be tied to a map (as a point, a shape, or a line), a timeline, a waypoint, or any combination of the three.
 A record can either be text added through the Neatline exhibit interface (or an image or video, using custom HTML), or reference an Omeka item.

 1. There should be a 'Neatline' link on the left-hand side of the Omeka dashboard.
 Click on that to enter the Neatline editing dashboard.
 2. Click on 'Create an Exhibit.'